General Anesthesia Vs. MAC | Donaldson Plastic Surgery

 The Benefits Of General Anesthesia

-• Breathing is always protected
+• Vital airways are always protected

 • No movement from the patient during the surgery